sumaya257/library-management/readme.md

 Scripts
 npm run dev — Run the server in development mode with hot reload

-npm run build — Compile TypeScript to JavaScript
+tsc — Compile TypeScript to JavaScript

-npm start — Run the compiled JavaScript server